 - Incomplete search functionality: I had a lot of issues with WordPress’ search capabilities.
 Ultimately, I gave up using it because I could never find what I wanted and would just end up looking manually.

 In comparison, Brightspot was easy to use and understand.
-The Content Business Platform was built by editors for editors—designed to lessen the dependence on IT and allow for seamless publishing.
+The CMS was built by editors for editors—designed to lessen the dependence on IT and allow for seamless publishing.
 With the use of basic guides and a list of parameters I needed to include, I was able to launch a new site in just a few days.
 Once the content I needed was uploaded, I simply had to decide how I wanted it to look.

 In my initial experience, it was hard to reconcile the vision my boss described with what the platform would allow us to do.
 Using WordPress gives you access to many templates that dictate what your site will look like.
 Some of these themes come with the WordPress subscription, but others require you to pay to use them.
 Although there were quite a few templates, the options within the template tended to be more limited.
 This made it difficult to move things around and customize the site.
 If you find a template that exactly matches your vision, you’re in business.
 But if not, it’s impossible to customize without development assistance and even then you’re limited.

 In contrast, Brightspot comes with multiple themes that each have countless options for how your content can look.
 This gives the user many different ways to customize a site without the need for IT help.

 With WordPress, I struggled to help build one site in three weeks.
 Plus Wordpress did not offer much in the way of support for users of their more basic solutions.
 Even after spending significant time on the project, I never felt like I came close to becoming a “power user.”